lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 ```

 As a result, you must work carefully to never delete such a commit messages, as then `git subtree` will
-loose any track of your previous `subtree` command.
+lose any track of your previous `subtree` command.
 Pay special attention when you merge a branch
 that includes subtree work, as in this case you often edit a long set of messages to something shorter,
 so it's easy to remove `git subtree` comments.

-Example of how it looks like in github:
+Example of how it looks like in GitHub:

 ![Sample git-subtree merge](subtree-msg.png).